mett29/mett29.github.io/_posts/2019-09-30-linear-classification.md

 In this chapter we will talk about linear models for classification, so these decision surfaces are defined by $(D - 1)$-dimensional hyperplanes within the $D$-dimensional input space.

 For regression problems, the target variable $t$ is simply the vector of real numbers whose values we wish to predict.
 In classification the representation can be different according to the context.
-For example, in the case of two-class problems, the most common choice is a single target variable $t \in \{0,1\}$, that can be interpreted as the probability of the class to be $C_1$ or $C_2$.
+For example, in the case of two-class problems, the most common choice is a single target variable $$t \in \{0,1\}$$, that can be interpreted as the probability of the class to be $C_1$ or $C_2$.

 If instead we have more than two classes, we can expand the previous notation using a vector $\boldsymbol{t}$ where all elements are $0$ except from the one that represents the right class.